 If a person or company does not settle the situation during the investigation, the SEC may bring a legal proceeding against that person or company.
 This legal proceeding is often a formal lawsuit in a federal court.
 Once a lawsuit is filed in court, the person or company that the SEC is suing is called a “defendant”.

 Sometimes, the SEC brings an administrative proceeding instead of a lawsuit in court.
 Generally speaking, an SEC administrative proceeding is similar to a lawsuit, except that it has its own rules and will be decided by an SEC Administrative Law Judge instead of by a federal judge or jury.
 The person or company that the SEC is suing in the administrative proceeding is also called an “SEC defendant”.

-If you would like information about The Pickholz Law Offices’ experience representing SEC Defendants, or those who believe that they may become an SEC Defendant, please feel free to click on the “Sample Matters” link and the other links on the right side of this page.
+If you would like information about The Pickholz Law Offices’ experience representing SEC Defendants, or those who believe that they may become an SEC Defendant, please feel free to click on the “Our Cases & Results” link and the other links on the right side of this page.

 The above information is not and should not be construed as providing legal advice.
 The use of this web site or this page does not constitute or create any attorney-client, fiduciary, or confidential relationship between The Pickholz Law Offices LLC and anyone using this web site, or anyone else.
 The information contained on this website is for informational purposes only.
 The content of this web site may not reflect current developments.
 Prior results do not guarantee a similar outcome.
 Results of prior cases or matters contained on this web site are not indicative of future results or outcomes, and should not be taken as a prediction, promise, or guarantee of any future result or outcome.
 No one who accesses this web site should act or refrain from acting based on anything contained on this web site.
 For additional terms and conditions governing the use of this web site, please click on the “disclaimer” link at the bottom of this page or click here.